mapossum/spa/week1/README.md

   * Types of Programming Languages
   * Compiled
   * Interpreted
-  * Functions – Like little programs (For Next Week)
+  * Functions â€“ Like little programs (For Next Week)

-* Follow the book for chapters 1 – 2 (Read ahead for next week 3,4,5)
+* Follow the book for chapters 1 â€“ 2 (Read ahead for next week 3,4,5)
 * Read the extra assignment at: http://downloads2.esri.com/ESRIpress/images/224/PYTHON_sample.pdf

 #Lab Assignment